-: the achievement of these performance indicators was determined by the Company's Nomination and Remuneration Committee, by assessing the progress made during the financial year on these nonquantifiable targets as well as the completion of certain milestones.
-The following table sets forth the key performance indicators for the year 2020 to be used to set the executive director's one year variable compensation concerning the performance in 2020.
-The target compensation to be achieved amounts to 50% of the executive director's 2020 base salary (450.000 euro), and is capped at 200% achievement rate.
-Due to the Company's and executive director's position within the Casino Groupe, the performance criteria combine Casino Groupe as well as Company related aspects.
-The performance against these objectives will be assessed by the Company's Nomination and Remuneration Committee and its Board, after which, all other things remaining equal, the variable remuneration will be paid out in 2021.
-It is expected that the variable compensation over 2020 will be in the range of 65-75% of the base salary.
+The following table sets forth the key performance indicators for the year 2021 used to set the CEO's one year variable compensation concerning the performance in 2021.
+The target compensation to be achieved amounts to 50% of the CEO's 2021 base salary (450.000 euro), and is capped at 200% achievement rate.
+Due to the Company's and CEO's position within the Casino Group, the performance criteria combine Casino Group as well as Company related aspects.
+The performance against these objectives will be assessed by the Company's Nomination and Remuneration Committee and its Board, after which, all other things remaining equal, the variable remuneration will be paid out in 2022.